chidibede/HNG-TEAMA-SCHOLAR-SCRAPER/README.md

 import pandas as pd
 ```

 Then Scraped the first 20 pages.
-The batch scrapinp was to account for a possible 500 server error and
+The batch scraping was to account for a possible 500 server error and
 not send a lot of traffic from my computer.
 Below is the code snippet for the scraping.
 ```bash
 ''' Scrape the first 20 pages (pages 1 - 20)'''